19 Jul UV Safety Tips

 Summer is here and the sun can cause many problems if you don’t take measures to protect yourself.
 The two biggest issues are skin and eye damage.
-Here’s what you can do to stay safe and avoid problems while you are on the job.
+Here are some UV safety tips to follow in order to stay safe and avoid problems while you are on the job.

 The American Cancer Society also reports the number of new melanoma cases diagnosed in the past decade increased 53 percent.
 Both organizations agree – sunscreen prevents most cancers.